-My research, advised by Drs.
-Paul Quay and Ginger Armbrust, investigates how the ocean absorbs carbon dioxide from the atmosphere.
-Phytoplankton play an important role in the ocean's carbon cycle by converting CO2 to organic carbon, some of which is then exported to the deep ocean - a process known as the "biological pump."
+I am currently a PhD candidate in chemical oceanography at the University of Washington studying how the ocean absorbs carbon dioxide from the atmosphere.
+I am interested in the role phytoplankton play in the ocean's carbon cycle by converting carbon dioxide to organic carbon, some of which is then exported to the deep ocean - a process known as the "biological pump."

-Between earning a B.A. in Geology from Amherst College in 2007 and beginning my graduate studies at UW in 2010, I spent a year traveling and studying the interactions between scientists, fishers and policy-makers in North Atlantic cod fisheries as a Thomas J. Watson Fellow (you can find the blog from this project here) and two years teaching marine science to K-12 students on traditionally-rigged schooners in Long Island Sound.
+Prior to beginning my graduate studies, I earned a B.A. in Geology from Amherst College, spent a year traveling and studying the interactions between scientists, fishers and policy-makers in North Atlantic cod fisheries as a Thomas J. Watson Fellow and two years teaching marine science to K-12 students on traditionally-rigged schooners in Long Island Sound.